Steps to create a campaign

 If the campaign is under-spending, “Bid Optimization” will check the win rate; if the win rate is very low, it will continue to increase the bid.
 If the win rate is good, it means that the traffic price is lower than your "Target CPM", so it won't change the bid.

 Note: Do not use bid optimization when you know your target audience (in retargeting).
-Optimizing bids could lead to lower bids and reduced win rate which results in a lesser number of impressions won and as a result lower percentage of audience reached.
+Optimizing bids could lead to lower bids and reduced win rate which results in a lesser number of impressions won and as a result lower percentage of the audience reached.

-Bid pacing does NOT distribute the campaign budget flatly "even across a day", but rather in relation to the volume of traffic.
+Budget pacing does NOT distribute the campaign budget flatly "even across a day", but rather in relation to the volume of traffic.

 If turned off, the campaign will have an accelerated delivery and might exhaust the budget before the end of the day or end date.